makandra/safe_cookies/README.md

 Then run `bundle install`.

 Though this gem is aimed at Rails applications, you may even use it without Rails.
-Install it then with `gem install safe_cookies`.
+In that case, install it with `gem install safe_cookies`.

 ### Step 2
-**Rails 3**: add the following line in config/application.rb:
+**Rails 3 and 4**: add the following line in config/application.rb:

     class Application < Rails::Application
       # ...